 It’s for this reason I wrote this post.
 I’ve seen (and had to console many homeowners and remodeling contractors alike) when they’ve made dumb mistakes buying or installing shower wall panels or the accessories which go with these panels.

 My goal in this article is simple.
 I’m going to identify 9 dumb mistakes with shower and bathroom wall panels.
 Then I’ll offer up ideas to make sure you’re not a ‘victim’ of them, and help you save money and aggravation along the way.
-Let’s check out the 9 dumb mistakes.
+And since ‘dumb mistakes’ (unfortunately) seem to grow, I’ve added a bonus 10th dumb mistakes (with a helpful video) so you won’t repeat this one either.
+Let’s check out the dumb mistakes.